 Academy Day is a new annual event designed to bring the community together to support the Academy’s long tradition of connecting families to the natural world, expanding opportunities for youth underrepresented in the sciences, and biodiversity research and exploration.
 The Academy has set a goal of raising $100,000 in critical funds on Academy Day to sustain our awe-inspiring exhibits and award-winning educational programming; support critical care for our more than 38,000 live animals; and advance our mission of regenerating nature through science, learning, and collaboration.

-Special pricing will be offered on Academy Day to expand access to every child and family and enable guests to show their support.
-Donors who contribute in person or online on Academy Day will be eligible to receive a variety of prizes, including penguin paintings, exclusive Academy Day gear, and tickets to the Academy’s Islands 2030 Big Bang: Party After Dark..
+Special pay-what-you-can pricing will be offered on Academy Day while supplies last to expand access to every child and family and enable guests to show their support.
+Donors who contribute in person or online on Academy Day will be eligible to receive a variety of prizes, including penguin paintings, exclusive Academy Day gear, and tickets to the Academy’s Islands 2030 Big Bang: Party After Dark.

 “As the oldest scientific institution in the western United States, the Academy has inspired countless millions of visitors with its vast collections of specimens and creatures, from our beloved albino alligator Claude to our mesmerizing butterflies to our towering T. rex,” said Academy Executive Director Scott Sampson.
 “We are excited to launch Academy Day as a way of celebrating our rich history while also showcasing the Academy’s most recent efforts to regenerate the natural world in California, on islands across the globe, and in our oceans.”

 In addition to our Spring Festival activities, face painting, and a photo booth, Academy Day offerings will include:

 Dive into the science that drives our three regeneration initiatives—Hope for Reefs, Islands 2030, and Thriving California—with Academy scientists, biologists, and curators.